 The Garwood family has witnessed the anxiety, frustration and desperation so many young people endure while battling addiction.
 They have also witnessed the hope and promise that even the smallest degree of encouragement and support fosters in individuals who are committed to finding their way out of the darkness.

-In addition to supporting two sober living residences, the Mark Garwood Phoenix House and the Bridge Scholarship House, the Foundation provides scholarships to individuals who are recovering from substance abuse, seeking to initiate or resume their education and are committed to long-term sobriety.
-Since 2014, the Foundation has provided over $210,000 in Phoenix scholarships to deserving individuals in South Florida.
+In addition to supporting two sober living residences, the Mark Garwood Phoenix House and the Bridge Scholarship House, the Foundation provides scholarships to individuals who are recovering from substance abuse, seeking to begin or continue their education and are committed to long-term sobriety.
+Since 2015, the Foundation has provided over $435,000 in Phoenix scholarships to 67 individuals in South Florida.

 100% of the proceeds of Racquets for Recovery will benefit the Mark Garwood Foundation Phoenix Scholarship program.